Welcome to SenseDev19

 22-26 July 2019, University of San Carlos, Cebu City, Philippines

-The course provides a unique opportunity to learn from experts in the field from Cogent Labs, a world-leading applied research group based at Coventry University in the United Kingdom.
+The course provides a unique opportunity to learn from experts in the field from Cogent Computing Applied Research Centre, a world-leading applied research group based at Coventry University in the United Kingdom.
 Upon completion of the course, participants shall have the ability to:

 - Discuss the latest results, trends, activities and applications in the WSN and IoT domains.